jadabrown822/SpaceShump/README.md

 __4.__ Select __MainCamera_ in the Hierarchy and set _Element_0_ of the __prefabEnemies__ array of the _Main (Script)_ component to the Enemy_0 prefab

 __5.__ Save scene and click _Play_ in Unity

+# Showing Enemy Damage
+## Adding GetAllMaterials to the Utils Script